 Resources from the MU Career Center

-- Quick Reference Card describes each of the 34 talent themes to broaden your understanding of other talent themes beyond your own.
+- Quick Reference Card describes each of the 34 talent themes in a printable PDF to broaden your understanding of other talent themes beyond your own.

 CliftonStrengths for Students is most beneficial to students when they have multiple interactions with the material.
 For example, you can request for your students to take CliftonStrengths for Students at the Career Center and then have a presentation for your class or have an assignment related to their results such as a reflection paper.
 Incorporating Strengths into the curriculum can also be effective so students talk about it throughout the semester.